-1.3 Information guidelines
+1.3 Information Guidelines

 The Information Guidelines are essential prior reading for this Explanatory Note.
-However, to help set the context for this EN, while trying to minimise repetition, the points in this section summarise some key Information Guidelines requirements that are foundational to this EN.
+However, to help set the context for this Explanatory Note, while trying to minimize repetition, the points below summarize some key Information Guidelines requirements that are foundational to this Explanatory Note.